ekazaev/ChatLayout/README.md

 But keep in mind that it's default wrapper is hardcoded to work exclusively with `UICollectionViewFlowLayout`.
 [See issue](https://github.com/TextureGroup/Texture/issues/1959).
 You will have to implement `ChatLayoutDelegate` yourself and propagate the node size manually.

+### About animation

+If you see a strange or unexpected animation during the updates, check your data model and **the commands you send to the `UICollectionView`'s `performBatchUpdates`**.
+Especialy if you are using some diffing algorithms like [DifferenceKit](https://github.com/ra1028/DifferenceKit).
+It is very possible that you are sending delete/insert commands when you expect to see reload.
+The easiest way to check it is by adding
+`print("\(updateItems)")` into `ChatLayout.prepare(forCollectionViewUpdates:)` method. `ChatLayout` doesn't know what you expected to see.
+It just processes your changes according to the commands it has received.

 ## License